-The forecast peak has been revised now that water is re-entering the River Murray from the Wakool River.
-The water that arrived at places like Echuca during September and October 2022 pushed across into the Edward and Wakool River system that act as anabranches of the Murray, and is now reaching the end of this system and re-joining the River Murray downstream of Swan Hill (see figure below).
-After water levels have peaked at locations such as Stoney Crossing on the Wakool River and Liewah on the Edward River, a more accurate estimate of the volume of water reaching the main River Murray channel can be made.
-As at 10 November 2022, water levels at these sites are still rising.
+The size of the early December peak is being influenced by water that arrived at places like Echuca during September and October 2022, which has pushed across into the Edward and Wakool River system that act as anabranches of the Murray.
+The flow peak is now reaching the end of this system and is re-joining the River Murray downstream of Swan Hill (see figure below).
+As at 17 November 2022, water levels at sites at the downstream end of the Murray-Edward-Wakool system are steadying or beginning to fall, which whilst a level of uncertainty remains, has increased the confidence in the forecast flow peak.
+However, water levels are expected to remain high for a period of time as the flow from the Hume and Yarrawonga releases arrive.